arrow-kt/arrow-meta/docs/docs/analysis-mutability.md

 ---
 layout: docs
-title: Analysis - Mutability
+title: Analysis - Mutability and loops
 ---

-# Mutability
+# Mutability and loops